Please welcome author N. S. Wikarski to the blog today!

 No matter how unlikely it seemed at any given point in time, my dreams always came true.
 I got to do everything I wanted with my life.

-What is the one question you never get asked and would like to get asked in an interview?
+is the one question you never get asked and would like to get asked

 The question would be, “Do you enjoy writing?”
 Shockingly enough, my answer would be “No.” I think there are writers who are in love with the process of writing itself.
 They keep journals, maintain blogs, write poetry.
 I don’t like doing any of those things.
 I take a much more utilitarian approach.
 For me, writing is a means to an end.
 I’m in love with the idea, the concept, that I want to convey to a reader.
 Writing is just the vehicle that gets me there.